Academic Advisors and Study Abroad

 - Once your student is ready to apply to a program he or she should have a pretty good idea of the courses that are available at the host institution, the courses he or she will/can/wants to enroll in, and the degree requirements these courses fulfill (major, minor, elective, general education).

-- You and the student can tentatively select overseas courses that seem to be suitable replacements for the SHSU courses on his or her list.
-While the student will consult you about his or her plans to study abroad and will work out a tentative list of study abroad courses with you, only SHSU department chairs can make the final decision about SHSU course equivalencies for overseas coursework and sign the Course Equivalency Form.
+- You and the student can tentatively select overseas courses that seem to be suitable replacements for the SHSU courses on their list.
+While the student will consult you about their plans to study abroad and will work out a tentative list of study abroad courses with you, only SHSU department chairs can make the final decision about SHSU course equivalencies for overseas coursework and sign the Course Equivalency Form.

 - Our Different Types of Study Abroad Programs